owkin/PyDESeq2/docs/source/usage/contributing.rst

 that you plan to contribute on it to avoid duplicate work.
 Once you start working on your pull request, link it to the issue by adding `#issue_number`

-1. To contribute you will first need to fork the `Github <https://github.com/owkin/PyDESeq2>`_ repository using the fork button in github.
+1. To contribute, you will first need to fork the `Github <https://github.com/owkin/PyDESeq2>`_ repository using the fork button in github.
 This will create a copy of `pydeseq2` on your github account (you must be logged in to github).